Supportive. Personalized. Career Focused.

 Saint Joseph’s College offers more than 40 majors and 30 minors and concentrations based on a strong liberal arts foundation, with an emphasis on career preparation and community engagement.
 Academics at Saint Joseph’s are complemented by a campus culture where values and service are important.
 Many students roll up their sleeves and make a difference in someone’s life thanks to the Community-Based Learning program, an important component to many classes.
 Students also acquire valuable real-world experience through faculty-sponsored field research and workplace internships, helping them develop professional contacts.
 Our Career Development Center works closely with students to find internships and master time management, study skills, and test-taking strategies.

 The College also runs an honors program, as well as a program that counsels students still determining their major.
 Study Away is offered through the Council on International Education Exchange.

 Imagine spectacular views of Mount Washington from a lakeside beach.
 We offer the best of both worlds on 474 acres of possibilities near the southern Maine coast, just two hours from Boston, nestled in a four-season recreation area surrounded by lakes and the foothills of the White Mountains.
 Prime skiing, hiking, and kayaking spots are nearby, and the culture and entertainment of Portland—Maine’s largest city—are just 18 miles away.
 The town of Windham, with a range of shops to meet everyday needs, is only minutes from campus.

-As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural teams, students have plenty of choices when it comes to competing and having fun.
+As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural teams, Saint Joseph’s offers students plenty of choices when it comes to competing and having fun.
 The Harold Alfond Center showcases a fitness and weight room, rock-climbing wall, suspended track, six-lane pool, 1,300-seat gym, dance studio, and student lounges overlooking the lake and mountains.